department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 lewisite: Define on first mention in body copy as "a natural compound that contains the poison arsenic."
 Include definition in another sentence, as a parenthetical, or set off with commas.

+LGBTQ+: Use in all instances.
+“LGBTQ+” refers to lesbian, gay, bisexual, transgender, and queer identities.
+The “+” sign captures identities beyond LGBTQ, including but not limited to questioning, pansexual, asexual, agender, gender diverse, nonbinary, and gender-neutral identities.

 life insurance: Do not hyphenate in the form of a compound adjective: “life insurance coverage.”

 loan guaranty agent: Lowercase.
 Capitalize only when used as someone's title.
 The preferred style is to recast the sentence so that it adheres to AP Style on professional titles.